Girl Scout Bronze Award

 Step 6: Put Your Plan in Motion

 Once your plan is set, do it!
 Make sure you track your hours as you work on your project.
 The Bronze Award Take Action Project is leader approved.

 Once the project is complete, take time to think about what you did, who you impacted, and what you’ve accomplished.
 Share your story with others!
 Present your story to other Girl Scouts or your classmates, or submit an article to the newspaper!

 Step 8: Achievement and Council Recognition

-Each girl should complete the online Bronze Award Report Form.
+Each girl should complete the online Bronze Award Report Form and attach their time log OR complete the Bronze Award Report Form in WORD, include the time log and submit to their leader.
 The leader/advisor should log on to eBiz and register Awardees under “Bronze Award Completion."
 Print out the eBiz confirmation page and hand carry it to a Juliette’s Closet to purchase the Bronze Award Pin.
 Paperwork must be submitted by September 30th of the girls’ 6th grade year.

 Step 9: CELEBRATE!

 With you troop, family and friends, celebrate your accomplishments!!

 The Bronze Award Take Action Project approval is the responsibility of the leader/advisor.
 There is no council approval function for the Bronze Award.
 Assistance and support are always available at firstname.lastname@example.org or at 800-582-7692.